ZeroPhone/newsletter/README.md

 ![ZeroPhone](/images/ZeroPhone1.jpg)

-ZeroPhone is a mobile phone that is:
+This is a mobile phone that:
+- First and foremost, will be a well-working reliable phone
-1) As open-source as possible *while also being cheap*
+- Is as open-source as possible *while also being cheap*
+- Can be assembled and repaired independently
-2) Easy to get parts for if you want to assemble one
+- Is easy to get parts for
-3) Easy to assemble and repair
-4) Free from apps with privacy concerns
+- Doesn't have apps with privacy concerns
-5) Easy to write apps for
+- Allows to write your own apps in Python

-Currently, it costs about 50$ in parts, and all the parts are available on eBay.
-No BGA or other difficultly solderable ICs are used (with the obvious exception of Pi Zero).
-User interface is written using Python, and there's a phone-tailored UI framework in the works (so far, it uses pyLCI for interfacing).
-However, even current state of it is further that other projects have come.
+Currently, it costs about 50$ in parts if you buy all the parts yourself, with parts available from eBay, TaoBao and other places - most of the phone can be assembled with just a soldering iron.
+During the upcoming crowdfunding, kits will be available, as well as a small batch of fully-assembled phones.
+User interface is written using Python, and is slowly being morphed into a lightweight phone-tailored UI framework.